 Swelling in the foot and ankle due to a fracture and significant sprain is common, even several months later.
 Increases in activity and switching into a soft brace can lead to an increase in swelling and is normal.

 Many patients benefit from utilizing an over-the-counter compression sock during the day to help keep the fluid from building up in the foot and ankle.
-Ice, elevation, and ankle pumps – moving the foot up and down like working a gas pedal – after being active can also be helpful in combatting swelling.
+Ice can be helpful for the first week during the inflammation phase for pain and swelling.
+Elevation, and ankle pumps – moving the foot up and down like working a gas pedal – after being active can also be helpful in combatting swelling.

 We do suggest mentioning the difficulty you are having with swelling to your orthopedist, as well as getting an evaluation by a physical therapist to get specific suggestions, exercises, and treatment to help improve ankle function and return to normal daily activities.
 Ankle rehabilitation typically involves strengthening, mobility exercises, and functional training to improve the balance and stability of the ankle.